Sculpture in the Indian subcontinent: Dynasties of South India

-Late Medieval period or Islamic rule (1206-1757)

-The period was dominated by Islamic rulers, who not only did not produce figurative sculpture themselves, but whose armies, especially in the initial conquests, destroyed vast amounts of existing religious sculpture, which considerably discouraged the production of new figures.

-Nonetheless, religious sculpture continued, especially in the far south, where the larger temples continued to expand in a rather competitive fashion.
-The late medieval southern innovation of towering gopuram gateways continued, and these were covered with large sculptures, in recent centuries mainly in brightly painted stucco.
-Very large halls were constructed for the large numbers of visitors in temples, sometimes filled with spectacular sculpture, like the famous row of life-size rearing horses at the Ranganathaswamy Temple, Srirangam from the 17th century.

-British Colonial period (1757-1858-1947)
+British Colonial period

 During this period, European styled statues were erected in city squares, as monuments to the British Empire's power.
 Statues of Queen Victoria, George V, and various Governor-Generals of India were erected.
 Such statues were removed from public places after independence, and placed within museums.
 However, some still stand at their original location, such as Statue of Queen Victoria, Bangalore.

-Post-independence (1947 - present)
+Post-independence

 Modern Indian sculptors include D.P Roy Choudhury, Ramkinkar Baij, Pilloo Pochkhanawala, Mrinalini Mukherjee, Adi Davierwala, Sankho Chaudhuri and Chintamoni Kar.
 The National Gallery of modern Art has a large collection of modern Indian sculpture.
 Contemporary Indian sculptors include Sudarshan Shetty, Ranjini Shettar, Anita Dube and Rajeshree Goody.